-Samsung Galaxy S10: Specs, price, release date, rumours, leaks and latest news
+Samsung Galaxy S10: Specs, price, release date, news, rumours, and latest leaks

-The Samsung Galaxy 9 is one of the best smartphones of 2018, but tech being what it is, we’re already looking ahead to next year’s Galaxy S10.
-Here’s everything we know so far, including the Galaxy S10’s rumoured specs, release date and price, plus all the latest Galaxy S10 news and leaks.
+The Samsung Galaxy 9 is one of the best smartphones of 2018, but tech being the beast it is, we’re already looking ahead to next year’s Galaxy S10.
+Here’s everything we know so far, including the Galaxy S10’s rumoured specs, release date and price, plus all the latest Galaxy S10 news, leaks and images.

 Following the launch of the Galaxy Note 9 this autumn, Samsung’s next flagship smartphone launch will be the Galaxy S10 in 2019.
 And while it might seem to be light years away, the S10 rumours are already flooding in.